Rohit-Alex/Tsuki-No-Me/src/Tutorials/ReadmeFiles/JS RoadMap.md

            [undefined].toString() => ''
            [] => in number is equivalent to 0

-break and continue
-switch statement: https://javascript.info/switch
+How can convert any variable into boolean? (!!) break and continue switch statement: https://javascript.info/switch

 forIn, forOf, forEach --> covered in Iterators.js file

+var,let,const
+How are we able to change a constant variable with array but not a variable having primitive value?

 Objects, Maps
     --->>> Go through their differences.
 Which one to use and when.